InstructorRoyed Training

 • Course Code: RYD-112

-• Course Title: PG Certification in Cosmetic Regulatory Affairs (PGCRA)
+• Course Title: Advanced Certification in Cosmetic Regulatory Affairs (ACCRA)

 • Nature of the course: Online distance learning course.
 Therefore the course can be accessed online across anywhere 24×7.